john-ml/tsh/README.md

 # tsh

 Command-line utility.
-Uses an SMS gateway to communicate with a phone via GMail, allowing you to text shell commands to your computer.
+Uses SMS/MMS gateways to communicate with a phone via GMail, allowing you to text shell commands to your computer.

 ### Requirements